ryanallen/openmindapp/meditations/content.md

 supportive of strong, clear-cut, steadfast mindfulness.

 #### Four foundations of mindfulness
 Another proximate cause for the arising of sati is the four foundations of mindfulness (kayadi satipatthana padatthana).
-That is, mindfulness itself is the cause of mindfulness.
+That is, **mindfulness itself is the cause of mindfulness**.
 In fact, the development of mindfulness is the result of continuous momentum, one moment of mindfulness causing the next.

 This can be compared to the process of acquiring an education, assuming that the sludent is studious and does his homework respectfully.
 Lessons learnt in the lower grades are a cause for learning lessons in the higher grade.
 Primary school education is a cause for high school education, and this in turn serves as a cause for tertiary and university education.

 In a nutsheli, mindfulness leads to ever greater and stronger mindfulness.
 Immediacy